fan87/Litatom-Reversing-Project/readme.md

 (For SMS Login, Google Login, FaceBook Login, or Get User Info endpoints, and a weird one (check if it's contains `sgposs` in host?)).

-The keys could be extracted a class with `com.lit.app.net.interceptors(?).BasicParamsInterceptor` source (Name is deobfuscated with the proguard rules applied and debug annotations kept in compiled Kotlin bytecode).
+The keys could be extracted from `com.lit.app.net.interceptors(?).BasicParamsInterceptor` (Name is deobfuscated with the proguard rules applied and debug annotations kept in compiled Kotlin bytecode).
 This includes the key that's used to encrypt chat messages as it's duplicated, but